telerik/report-server-docs/user-guide/report-designer.md

 Report Server supports [SQL]({%slug data-connections-management%}), [Object]({%slug business-objects-management%}), and inline [CSV](https://docs.telerik.com/reporting/csvdatasource-component) data sources.

-## Report Designer Localization with ClickOnce Deployment
+### Report Designer Localization with ClickOnce Deployment

 Telerik Report Server supports localization of the Standalone Report Designer when used with ClickOnce deployment.

-The Report Designer -> Options -> Language drop down lists all available language (resources) located locally and on the connected Report Servers.
-If no language is explicitly defined the Standalone Report Designer will use the language set in the Report Server administration.
+The **Report Designer -> Options -> Language** drop down lists all available languages (resources) located locally and on the connected Report Servers.
+If no language is explicitly defined, the Standalone Report Designer will use the language set in the Report Server administration.

 ### Related Articles